unifiedstreaming/fmp4-ingest/ingest_spec.md

 ## Overview
 This specification describes a protocol and format for live media ingest from a live encoder or media source towards media processing and CDN's such as publishing points or origins.
 It serves as a starting point for an industry wide specification for live media ingest following current best practices and formats.

-Diagram 1
+**Diagram 1**

-Live streaming entitiy --->>>> publishing point ------->>>>>> Content Delivery Network ------>>>>>>>> End User
+Live streaming entitiy (e.g. live encoder) -> publishing point (processing entity) -> Content Delivery Network -> End User

 The workflow architecture diagram is shown in above in Diagram 1.
 A live streaming entity (e.g. a live encoder) pushes media to a media processing entity or a Content Delivery Network (CDN).
-The media processing entity provides functionality for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery and many other media processing functions.
+The media processing entity provides functionality for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery and/or other media processing functions.
-The connection between a live streaming entity and such a media processing entity or publishing point is still often based on proprietary protocols, as unfortunately MPEG-DASH [1] is a client only protocol.
-MPEG DASH seems not suitable for pushing content from a live encoder to a media processing function, as it only supports pull based requests based on existing manifest.
+The connection between a live streaming entity and such a media processing entity or publishing point is still often based on proprietary protocols.
 For live encoder ingest still legacy or proprietary protocols are often used leading to interop issues in implementations as many specification are not complete and/or based on the latest technologies and standards used in the industry (e.g. timed meta-data based, HEVC etc.).

-Overall, this is hampering deployments with live encoding and advanced media processing functions (e.g. streaming with content insertion and DRM, large scalability).
+Overall, this is hampering deployments with live encoding and advanced media processing functions.
 In practice, often interop problems arise both within the file format (MPEG-2-TS, fMP4), related to encoder settings and the transmission protocol layer on top of protocols like TCP/USP/HTTP that are used to connect a live encoder to a media processing function (e.g. synchronization, handling connection failures).
 This is also problematic when using multiple live encoders as ingest to a media processing entity.
 Another issue is passing live meta-data from broadcast workflows into cloud media processing such as based on ID3 tags, SCTE-35 markers.

-To define standardized formats for future networks and cloud based architectures MPEG network based media processing (NBMP) aims to address this interop issue with a new ingest specification to improve interoperability between live encoders or media sources and cloud media processing services such as publishing points.
-The specification covers both media (encoded audio and video) and timed-meta data such as sparse tracks,  e.g. SCTE 35 [2] tracks and so on.
-The specification deals with both the data format and the connection protocol mechanism in networks.
-The live streaming ingest specification could be developed as part of the Network Based Media Processing framework (NBMP) [11] of standards in MPEG.
-Other possible places to standardize this draft specification text include the streaming video alliance (SVA) [12] and the DASH industry forum (DASH-IF) [13] this is To Be Decided (TBD).
+This specification aims at creating a specification for interop of live encoders with unified streaming products and serves as a starting point for an indstry wide specification.

 ## Conformance Notation